jvde-github/AIS-catcher/README.md

 ```
 - Fine tuning of EMA model, EMA model seems to perform now at least as good and is faster (see validation section) -> EMA model is now default model.
 To be further validated before included in the next release.
+- Fix CMAKE file for issue with compilation including ZeroMQ support on MacOS.
 - ....

 Version **0.34**: